seanreed1111/sql-recipes/recipes.md

 +------+----------+------+------+-------------------+-------+-------+
 The statement output illustrates why a complete join generally is not useful: it produces a lot of output, and the result is not meaningful.
 Clearly, you’re not maintaining these tables to match every artist with every painting, which is what the preceding statement does.
 An unrestricted join in this case produces nothing of value.
 To answer questions meaningfully, you must combine the two tables in a way that produces only the relevant matches.
 Doing so is a matter of including appropriate join conditions.
-For example, to produce a list of paintings together with the artist names, you can associate rows FROM the two tables using a simple WHERE clause that matches up values in the artist ID column that is common to both tables and that serves as the link between them: mysql> SELECT * FROM artist, painting
+For example, to produce a list of paintings together with the artist names, you can associate rows FROM the two tables using a simple WHERE clause that matches up values in the artist ID column that is common to both tables and that serves as the link between them:
+SELECT * FROM artist, painting
 WHERE artist.a_id = painting.a_id;
 +------+----------+------+------+-------------------+-------+-------+
 | a_id | name   | a_id | p_id | title   | state | price |